GoogleCloudPlatform/professional-services-data-validator/docs/installation.md

 cd professional-services-data-validator
 ```

-By default, the data validation tool writes the results of data validation runs into stdout.
-We recommend storing the results of validation runs into BigQuery tables for future reference and access across team members.
-To allow tool to do that,
-users need to create a BigQuery table with a specific schema:

-## Setup

-To write results to BigQuery, you'll need to setup the required cloud
-resources, local authentication, and configure the tool.

-A Google Cloud Platform project with the BigQuery API enabled is required.

-Confirm which Google user account will be used to execute the tool.
-If you plan to run this tool in
-production, it's recommended that you create a service account specifically
-for running the tool.
-See our [guide](https://cloud.google.com/docs/authentication/production) on how to authenticate with your service account.
-In addition, you need to
-grant your service account the BigQuery Data Editor role on your project in order for it to make tables on your behalf.

-There are two methods of creating the BigQuery table necessary for the tool: via Terraform or the Cloud SDK.
+There are two methods of creating the BigQuery output table for the tool: via *Terraform* or the *Cloud SDK*.

-### Create cloud resources - Terraform
+### Cloud Resource Creation - Terraform

 You can use Terraform to create the necessary cloud resources.
 (See next
 section for manually creating resources with `gcloud`.)